akamsteeg/SwissArmyKnife/README.md

 # Documentation

 See the [Wiki](https://github.com/akamsteeg/SwissArmyKnife/wiki) for documentation and more information about using the library.
+It contains code samples, explanations and guidelines on using this library.

 # License